 The strategic benchmark has been determined using appropriate economic and financial assumptions from which expected risk/return profiles for different asset classes have been derived.
 These assumptions are derived by our investment advisors at a broad market level to implicitly reflect all financially material factors.
-This includes ESG factors.

-The Trustees discuss climate change with their investment adviser, investment manager and insurers to consider the potential implications for the Scheme's assets.
+This includes ESG factors including climate change which are discussed with the Trustees' investment adviser, investment manager and the insurers as needed to consider the potential implications for the Scheme's assets.